jdc88/Sage/README.md

 # Sage Clinical Agent 🌿

-An interactive **demo prototype** of an autonomous neurology clinical agent for **Dr. Evelyn Young**.
-Sage simulates ambient scribing, patient intake, prior authorization, clinical decision support (CDS), and revenue cycle management (RCM) — with a separate **Tech Console** that demonstrates multi-agent orchestration (ADK), MCP servers, security controls, and an Agents CLI.
+A neurology-focused clinical automation dashboard that simulates an autonomous healthcare agent for ambient scribing, prior authorization, patient intake, clinical decision support (CDS), and revenue cycle management (RCM) — backed by a demonstrated multi-agent system, MCP server inspector, security controls, and an Agents CLI (the **Agent Studio / ADK** console).

-> **Important:** This is not a production clinical system.
-Workflows run on **mock data and browser-side simulators** in `DashboardContext.jsx`.
-There is no live EHR, payer portal, or Gemini API connection required to run the demo.
-An optional `backend/` scaffold shows how the same patterns would run on Agent Runtime in production.

-Built with React 19, Vite, and Tailwind CSS v4 — light sage theme, master-detail clinical layout, progressive disclosure of technical agent plumbing.
+Built as a single-page React application with live mock data streams, designed for high readability in both light and dark modes.

 ---

-## Problem
+## Problem (Neurology Example for Demo)

 Outpatient neurology clinics face overlapping burdens that compete for physician attention during patient visits: